acmcsufoss/acm-server/README.md

 ## Project Structure

-acm-aws has several root directories:
+acm-server has several root directories:

 - nix/ contains internal Nix files, such as the sources for some of our packages.